Taylor Kenneth Newendorp, M.A., LCPC; President and Founder of Chicago Counseling Center, Inc.

 I believe that self-improvement and self-acceptance are both challenging and rewarding.
 Everyone possesses the power to make meaningful and positive changes.
 I consider it a privilege to be the person to help make those changes.
 Please take advantage of the opportunity to implement positive change and improve the quality of your life.
 Please call me with additional questions.
 I am happy to assist you in scheduling your first appointment.

-Amanda Suttle, M.S., LPC; Licensed Professional Counselor
+Nadia Jamison, M.A., MCMH, LPC; Licensed Professional Counselor